Medical Policy: 06.01.39

 This Medical Policy document describes the status of medical technology at the time the document was developed.
 Since that time, new technology may have emerged or new medical literature may have been published.
 This Medical Policy will be reviewed regularly and be updated as scientific and medical literature becomes available.

 Single photon emission computed tomography (SPECT) is a type of nuclear imaging test that uses a radioactive dye, also called a tracer, and a special camera to create three-dimensional (3-D) image of organs in the body, including the brain.
 The images created by tracking the dye (tracer) can show what areas of the brain are more active or less active.
 SPECT has been used to study regional cerebral blood flow and to evaluate dopamine and serotonin receptor availability in the brain.
-SPECT brain has been proposed as a tool to assess or predict an individual’s risk of getting a behavioral health disorder; to diagnosis a behavioral health disorder; and in treatment planning and management of individuals with behavioral health disorders.
+SPECT brain has been proposed as a tool to assess or predict an asymptomatic individual’s risk of developing a behavioral health disorder; to diagnosis a behavioral health disorder; and in treatment planning and management of individuals with behavioral health disorders.

 In May 2009, an Action Paper was passed by the American Psychiatric Association (APA) Assembly (and approved by the Board of Trustees in July 2012) calling for the development of an APA Position Paper on the Clinical Application of Brain Imaging in Psychiatry.
 This paper, which was updated in 2017 (and approved by the Board of Trustees in 2018), states the following: